squidfunk/mkdocs-material/docs/setup/setting-up-the-header.md

 ### Automatic hiding

-[:octicons-file-code-24: Source][3] ·
+:octicons-unlock-24: Feature flag ·
-:octicons-unlock-24: Feature flag
+[:octicons-tag-24: 6.2.0 ... present][Automatic hiding support]

 When _autohiding_ is enabled, the header is automatically hidden when the user scrolls past a certain threshold, leaving more space for content.
 Add the